mahdi-shafiei/STAT-4830/README.md

 * Basic Probability (Stat 4300)
 * Programming experience in a scripting language such as Python.
 Basic comfort in iteration and functions.

-## Deliverable: a Final Project Due on Week 2
+## Deliverable: a final project due on week 2

 ...which you then iterate on throughout the semester.